nwthomas/gitops/README.md

 > NOTE: This repository is currently in a state of flux as I finalize details of my cluster and slowly both learn and also move to different architectural patterns.
+In particular, the Helm and Terraform files will likely be drastically updated later as I migrate files and (eventually) bring Atlantis online for Terraform applying.

 # GitOps